PluMGMK/vbesvga.drv/README.md

 The zoomed-in editing mode in Paintbrush breaks in high-colour mode if the viewport is wider than about 800 pixels (100 zoomed-in pixels).
 You can work around this issue by reducing the size of the window while working in this mode.
 The reason is that this driver doesn't implement `StretchBlt`, and so GDI falls back to its internal implementation, which limits the intermediate DIB size to (again) a 64k segment (more details [here](https://github.com/PluMGMK/vbesvga.drv/issues/77#issuecomment-2913480799)).
 Because it uses a DIB, the outcome is the same regardless of whether you use a 16-bit, 24-bit or 32-bit video mode.

+### Viewing large photographs

+The largest bitmap that can be allocated in Windows 3.1 is `0FF0000h`, i.e. about 16.7 million bytes, which is a limitation of `KRNL386.EXE`.
+This means that the largest photographs that can be viewed are 16.6 MP in 8-bit mode, 8.3 MP in 16-bit mode, ~5 MP in 24-bit mode and ~4 MP in 32-bit mode, or possibly slightly less depending on how the scanlines line up with segment boundaries.
+I guess this isn't a very common usecase anyway, but I felt I should point it out since there's nothing that can be done about it in this driver.
+(Despite the fact that ACDSee claims that the "display driver" couldn't create the bitmap in such situations!)

 ## Screenshots

 ### Using standard Program Manager shell